Vaelatern/dxpb/README.md

 **-r**

-> Path to a git-clone of the upstream -packages repository.

-**-p**

 > A path to a directory to store xbps packages. hostdir/binpkgs from the root of
 > a package git repository checkout.

+**-p**

+> Path to a git-clone of the upstream -packages repository.

+**-P**

+> The url to use as remote, as in with a git-clone.

 **-T**